 See some unusual CJ-3B hoods in Universal Jeep Prototypes 1949-53.

-See other rare bodywork in Jeep Designers at Work.
+Also on CJ3B.info, see other rare Jeep bodywork in Jeep Designers at Work.

 Visit CJ3B.info on Facebook.